glorylo/Joyride/docs/CreatingSharedCustomSteps.md

 # Creating Shared Custom Steps

 1. If you would like to share custom steps across different screens or even different apps, simply have their screens implement a shared interface.
 You should have organize your project such that the MobileApplication classes are in a separate project outside your "Specs" project.
 2. A typical example is the login screen you have on both ios and android.
-Have an shared interface
+Have a shared interface

    ```csharp
       public interface ILogin